What Kids Need to Be Happy

 Connection gives children the confidence to try new things and to seek out new experiences.
-Once a child feels connected to important adults in his life, it is a short step to developing a can-do attitude, which, as we all know, is a defense against depression and despair at any age.
-Good ADHD Health emerges.
+Once a child feels connected to important adults in his life, it is a short step to developing a can-do attitude.

 Play and practice are two other ingredients of lifelong happiness.
 It’s been said that “the work of childhood is play” — and that is true.
 I’m not just talking about structured games and events.
 Children need time to engage in unstructured play, with others and on their own.
 Play hones the imagination and teaches problem-solving skills.
 It teaches children to tolerate frustration.
 And, of course, it is fun.
 Your keenest childhood memories probably involve playing.
 I know mine do.
 (When it comes to electronic play, however, it’s best to set limits.
 An hour or less a day of TV or computer games means there’s more time for experiences that are richer in imagination — and exercise.)

 Children who play learn that doing something repeatedly helps them get better at it; in other words, that practice leads to mastery.
 (Did you learn to ride a bike on the first try?)
 Practice lets children learn to accept help and to benefit from good teachers and coaches.
 Mastering a skill begets confidence, leadership, initiative, and an enduring admiration for hard work.

 Mastery usually leads to recognition from a larger group (friends and family), which, in turn, reinforces the sense of connection.
 We all know what happens when a child masters something new after long practice.
 We hear his cries of “I did it!” and “Wow.”
 Few feelings are better — for a child or his parent.